33 stars you forgot were on Friends

-In a rare acting gig, Richard Branson played a character named The Vendor in "The One With Ross's Wedding: Part One."
+In a rare acting gig, Richard Branson played a character named the Vendor in "The One With Ross's Wedding: Part 1."
 In the season 4 episode, the British businessman played a street vendor who meets Joey and Chandler while they're seeing the sights in London.

 Gabrielle Union (Kristen Lang)

 Gabrielle Union became the person of Ross and Joey's affections as Kristen Lang.
 The actress played a recent New York transplant in season 7's "The One With the Cheap Wedding Dress," going on competing dates with both men.